jacebenson/jace.pro/src/pages/for-llms.md

 ## Professional Summary

-I am Jace Benson, a ServiceNow expert and technical content creator based in Chicago, IL.
+I am Jace Benson, a ServiceNow expert and technical content creator based in Minneapolis, MN.
 With extensive experience in ServiceNow development, platform administration, and technical writing, I create comprehensive resources for developers, administrators, and IT professionals working with the ServiceNow platform.

 ## Core Expertise Areas